JerryPeng0201/NEBULA/README.md

 ## 📰 News

 - [Oct 15, 2025] Our paper has been uploaded to arXiv

 - [Oct 15, 2025] NEBULA-α v1.0 has released

+## ⏳ Coming Soon

+The following features have been completed and are currently being prepared for public release:

+- Dataset Adapters for External Sources: Plug-and-play converters for LeRobot, Mobile-ALOHA, RobotNet, and more.

+- NEBULA Native Dataset on HuggingFace: Fully structured NEBULA-format episodes hosted via HuggingFace Datasets.

+- Finetuned Checkpoints of Baseline Models: Finetuned weights for all official baselines to support plug-in evaluation and transfer.

 ## 🚪 Portals – Quick Access